mathigon/textbooks/content/codes/content.md

 ::: column.grow

-Transistors are like tiny tiny tiny, microscopic electrical switches that transmit ELECTRONS.
-Turn it on, the electrons flow.
-Turn it off, the electrons stop (Does this sound familiar to another device?
-Perhaps the telegraph?).
+Transistors are like tiny microscopic electrical switches that transmit electrons.
+Turn on a transistor and the electrons flow.
+Turn it off and the electrons stop (Perhaps this sounds familiar to the telegraph).

-But how can a simple on/off switch store information as complex as videos?
-We learned in the last chapter about Morse Code.
-But Transistors are interpreted by a computer through very different means.
+But how can a simple on/off switch store information as complex as sound, images, and videos?
+We learned in the last chapter about Morse Code, which is used to communicate letters via sound or light.
+But transistors store data that is interpreted by a computer through very different means.

 :::